GET ORDAINED

 Even though the ceremony is remote, it's still just as special as an in-person wedding and carries with it the same weight.
 You'll want to make sure that you're prepared to give the couple a memory to last a lifetime.

-STEP 3: Officiate the Wedding and Complete the Marriage License
+STEP 3: Officiate the Wedding

-The license is issued electronically (as a digital marriage license) and takes the form of a unique URL for that couple.
+The marriage license is issued electronically (as a digital marriage license) and takes the form of a unique URL for that couple.
 The URL is sent to the couple after they apply for the license, and they will then send it to you, the officiant.

 After performing the ceremony, the officiant (that's you!) will use this URL to submit the information necessary to finalize and file the marriage certificate.